 Disclaimer: I don't own Harry Potter.
 If I did I'd have named it Severus Snape.

 The war was long and hard.
-It was fought for a long year and a half with a battle taking place almost monthly.
-In that time seeing people die in front of your eyes and being able to do nothing about it was the worst part, but having someone, anyone there, even your childhood tormentor or childhood tormentor's son made it better than having no one at all.
+It was fought for a long year and a half.
+In that time, seeing people die in front of your eyes and being able to do nothing about it was the worst part, but having someone, anyone, there, even your childhood tormentor or childhood tormentor's son, made it better than having no one at all.

 Albus was busy and Poppy was done early.
 There were no classes.
-I was still caught in the motions of war and at seven I was there at headquarters.
-When I saw the greeting room was empty of strategists like Weasely and aurors everything came rushing back.
+I was still caught in the motions of war, and at seven I was there at headquarters.
+When I saw the greeting room was empty of strategists like Weasely and agents, everything came rushing back.
 The war was over.
 We won and I didn't have to be there, but really I had nowhere else to be.
-I mechanically traveled to the practice room fully expecting for it to be empty, but he was there.
+I automatically traveled to the practice room fully expecting it to be empty but he was there.

 The next Friday was much the same and the next as well.

 People like us didn't have anything after the war was fought and won.
 Our lives were the war.
 His was lived to end it and mine to aid it.

 A spy and a weapon have no use in peacetime.